This post may contain affiliate links. As an Amazon Influencer, I earn from qualifying purchases.

 - 2 garlic cloves pressed or minced

-- 3 Tbsp soy sauce, low-salt or coconut aminos
+- 3 tablespoon soy sauce, low-salt or coconut aminos

-- 1 Tbsp rice vinegar unseasoned or seasoned for a sweeter taste
+- 1 tablespoon rice vinegar unseasoned or seasoned for a sweeter taste

 - 16 ounces coleslaw